-The Cornell French Department sponsors a French-immersion course abroad every other year that includes both intermediate and advanced students.
-In March 2011, Cornell students traveled to Aix-en-Provence with French professor Devan Baty.
+Cornell students traveled to Aix-en-Provence with French professor Devan Baty in 2011, and with French professor Rebecca Wines in 2013.
 In addition to their course work and independent research of French culture, students improved their linguistic proficiency and cultural competency by living with home-stay families and participating in local cultural excursions and activities such as guided visits to a local cheese shop, bakery and vineyard.

 Weekend excursions included visits to the Papal palace in Avignon, the French Riviera in Nice, the beautiful French-speaking principality of Monaco and the perched medieval village of Eze, a site of an internationally-known perfume factory.